Ichthyosaurus: Palaeobiology

 It was initially believed that Ichthyosaurus laid eggs on land, but fossil evidence shows that in fact the females gave birth to live young.
 As such, they were well-adapted to life as fully pelagic organisms (i.e. they never came onto land).
-The babies were born tail first to prevent them from drowning in the water.
+Three pregnant females are known, all of the subspecies I. somersetensis.
+Although none of the fetuses show a clear birth orientation it is likely they exited tail-first, a common feature in highly aquatic vertebrates.